BenWatsonIce/bbox_tool/README.md

 )
 ```

-# The stacked figure is then automaticall saved to:
+# The stacked figure is then automatically saved to:

 ```python
 <base_path>/deposit/stacked_rasters.png unless save=False